25+ Air Travel Questions Answered

 Frequent fliers can probably do the airline safety briefing from memory, but new flyers at least should pay attention to these mandatory briefings.
 You probably already know how to use a seatbelt, but it is a good practice to know the location of the nearest exit.

-Make sure you were not seated in an emergency row if you’re not able to understand instructions or not able to help in the case of an emergency.
+Make sure you are not seated in an emergency row if you’re not able to understand instructions or not able to help in the case of an emergency.

 Airline safety is at one of the safest levels we have ever seen.
-You are much safer after you get on the plane then you were on your drive to the airport.
-You are at more risk from severe unexpected turbulence than you are from crashing.
+You are much safer after you get on the plane than you were on your drive to the airport.
+You are at more risk from severe, unexpected turbulence than you are from crashing.
 Flight attendants and passengers have been severely injured or killed (very rarely) by unexpected turbulence.
 Always wear your seatbelt when you’re in your seat.
-That’s what the pilots you do.
+That’s what the pilots do.

-Be careful when you are getting down luggage from the overhead compartment.
-Luggage falling on people’s heads is realistically the most common safety hazard you will have on your airplane.
+Be careful when retrieving luggage from the overhead compartment.
+Luggage falling on people’s heads is realistically the most common safety hazard youwill encounter on an airplane.
 Note also that it is not the flight attendant’s job to lift your heavy suitcase into the overhead compartment, as that is the number one source of injury for flight attendants.
 Don’t pack more than you can lift in your carry-on bag.

 When should I arrive at the airport?

-The common rule of thumb is to arrive one hour early for a domestic flight and two hours before an international flight.
-If you’re going to be traveling around rush-hour or some other time with predictably bad traffic, add some additional time.
-If you’re traveling on a holiday such as around Thanksgiving or Christmas, it’s good to add additional time.
-Parking in long term parking can also add time.
+The rule of thumb is to arrive 1 hour early for a domestic flight and 2 hours early for an international flight.
+If you’re going to be traveling during rush hour or at other times with predictably bad traffic, add some extra time.
+If you’re traveling on a holiday, such as around Thanksgiving or Christmas, it’s a good idea to add extra time.
+Parking in long-term parking can also add time.
 It also just doesn’t hurt to get to the airport early and have things to do.
 I tend to relax once I’m at my gate and through security.

-Some airports, like parts of Dulles airport that use sky buses to get to the outer terminals just take longer.
+Some airports, like parts of Dulles, that use sky buses to reach the outer terminals, take longer.
 If you have not traveled through an airport before, it couldn’t hurt to look at the airport website for specific recommendations.

 Where should I go when I get to the airport?